huggingface/blog/fine-tune-whisper.md

 In cases where the source audio language is known *a-priori*, such as multilingual fine-tuning, it is beneficial to set the language explicitly.
-This negates the scenarios when the incorrect language is predicted, causing the predicted text to diverge from the true language in its generations.
+This negates the scenarios when the incorrect language is predicted, causing the predicted text to diverge from the true language during generation.
 To do so, we set the [langauge](https://huggingface.co/docs/transformers/en/model_doc/whisper#transformers.WhisperForConditionalGeneration.generate.language) and [task](https://huggingface.co/docs/transformers/en/model_doc/whisper#transformers.WhisperForConditionalGeneration.generate.task) arguments to the generation config.
 We'll also set any [`forced_decoder_ids`](https://huggingface.co/docs/transformers/main_classes/text_generation#transformers.generation_utils.GenerationMixin.generate.forced_decoder_ids) to None, since this was the legacy way of setting the language and